The following menu items are available from

-The screenshot includes keyboard shortcuts for some menu items (the text "Ctrl+i" and so on to the right).
+The screenshot includes keyboard shortcuts for a number of menu items (the text "Alt+s" and so on to the right).
 These shortcuts are up to you to configure in X-Plane's Keyboard and Joystick settings.

 Now follows a brief explanation on all menu items.